royjohn-127/16.06.06/README.md

 - **Music player bars** - three small bars animate up and down only while the song is actually playing, giving a now-playing visual cue.
 - **Finale starfield** - another small `<canvas>` particle system, this time stars that twinkle by oscillating their opacity with a sine wave.
 - **Floating hearts** - small heart characters spawn continuously at the bottom of the finale and float upward, fading out; clicking "One Last Thing…" triggers an extra burst of 18 hearts at once.
-- **Reduced motion** - every animation above checks (or is wrapped in CSS that checks) `prefers-reduced-motion`, so if her device has that accessibility setting on, animations are minimized automatically.
+- **Reduced motion** - every animation above checks (or is wrapped in CSS that checks) `prefers-reduced-motion`, so if a device has that accessibility setting on, animations are minimized automatically.

 ---

-## 5. Ideas for next year

-- Replace one or two of the love-card lines with a real inside joke only she'd recognize.
-- Add a real specific memory to the letter (a trip, a date, a small moment) in place of the more general lines.
-- A voice memo of yourself, you could add a second `<audio>` element with a "play my voice" secret message button instead of (or alongside) the song.
-- Consider adding a countdown or a "days we've been together" counter near the hero.
-- Maybe a literal handwritten note, scan one and drop it in as an image inside the letter section instead of (or alongside) the typed letter.
-- Add easter eggs accross the whole page.